OpenGamma/Strata/modules/engine/README.md

 ### Overview

-This module provides the main calculation engine provided by OpenGamma Strata.
+This module provides the main calculation engine provided by Strata.
 The engine exists to make it easy to calculate measures, such as present value, on a list of targets, typically trades.
 To achieve this, the engine manages market data, such as quotes, curves and surfaces.